 The Center offers the full range of high-quality diagnostic procedures and provides fast and modern patient care with more than fourteen CT scanners, including the extremely high-power dual-source and Aquilion One CT scanners.
 The tomographic imaging modalities not using ionizing radiation include ultrasound imaging and a total of 12 MRI scanners.
 Positron emission tomography (PET) adds an important hybrid option, enabling physicians to combine PET with either CT or MRI imaging.

 Another important focus is interventional radiology.
 Here patients undergo all minimally invasive vascular interventions, so-called angiographies, and non-vascular interventions under image navigation.
-Nine angiography units, an open MRI system and inpatient beds are among the benefits that ensure modern and safe interventional radiology.
+Nine angiography units and inpatient beds are among the benefits that ensure modern and safe interventional radiology.

 The Department of Nuclear Medicine offers the full spectrum of diagnostic and treatment options available in nuclear medicine.
 The department offers state-of-the-art dual head SPECT (single-photon emission computed tomography) scanners, which ensure outstanding image quality.
 The department also offers multiple latest-generation hybrid SPECT/CT systems as well as high-end PET/CT and PET/MRI scanners.
 The department on CVK is equipped with an 11-bed ward, which offers all standard radionuclide therapies, such as radio-iodine treatment for thyroid disorders.
 It also offers a comprehensive spectrum of new therapies, including peptide receptor radionuclide therapy (PRRT) for neuroendocrine cancers, radioligand therapy for prostate cancer, and selective internal radiation therapy (SIRT) for primary liver cancer and metastatic liver disease.